danielkocher/ios-transcript/README.md

 ios_transcript
 ==============

-Transcript of the Introduction to Operating Systems (IOS) class of the University of Salzburg.
+Transcript of the Introduction to Operating Systems (IOS) class of the University of Salzburg (Winter 2014).
 The author gives no guarantee for completeness or for correctness of the content.